 Sustainable Underwriting

-Africa Sustainable Finance Taxonomy – Insurance sector
+Africa Sustainable Finance Taxonomy – Practical Application within the Insurance sector

 Presentation: Return on Sustainability Investment Framework